shotgunsoftware/tk-doc-generator/docs/en/authoring.md

 That's it - now this page will appear under the url `/example/` on your site and will be formatted as well as including in the search.

+{% include info title="Permalink Format" content="Note that the permalink includes a trailing slash, and that this is required." %}

 ## Multiple languages

 The documentation generator supports multiple languages (i18n) support via